 Exercise is important in lessening knee pain.
 Most people know to focus on low impact rhythmic exercises (cycling and swimming), but do not forget to stretch.
 Increasing flexibility across a joint enables the joint to function with less stress and more mechanical efficiency.

-Studies on nutritional supplements yield mix results, but they are relatively inexpensive and such easy things to try that we recommend taking high quality fish oil, curcumin, and glucosamine/chondroitin supplements.
-While they may not provide pain relief for everyone, they may still slow the progression of the arthritis.
+Studies on nutritional supplements yield mix results, but they are relatively inexpensive and such easy things to try that we recommend taking high-quality fish oil, curcumin, and glucosamine/chondroitin supplements.
+While they may not provide pain relief for everyone, they may still slow the progression of arthritis.

 Time for New Technology